 Both the 1947 film and this version tell fairly closely the same story.
 Given that Del Toro’s version has a runtime nearly 40 minutes longer than the original, you can see that he is taking more time in telling the story.
 There is a focus on Stan’s backstory that there never was in the original.
 Lilith also becomes a more proactive character – and given much of a dangerous and seductive allure in Cate Blanchett’s performance – than she had in the original where she was simply Stan’s accomplice.
 The one thing I think the 1947 did better was the sense of an atmosphere that hovers on the edge of the supernatural, of the tarot cards acting as a sense of Fate.
 It is present here but there is not quite the sense that it is almost sitting behind characters’ shoulders with a dark irony.

-(Winner in this site’s Top 10 Films of 2021 list.
-Winner for Best Production Design, Nominee for Best Diector (Guillermo Del Toro), Best Adapted Screenplay, Best Actress (Cate Blanchett) and Best Cinematography at this site’s Best of 2021 Awards).
+(Winner for Best Production Design, Nominee for Best Diector (Guillermo Del Toro), Best Adapted Screenplay, Best Actress (Cate Blanchett) and Best Cinematography at this site’s Best of 2021 Awards).